A fan’s guide – the club from early doors to today

 With Carlos Tevez taking Del Piero’s No.10 shirt, and Pirlo as peerless as ever, Juve walked to a third consecutive title in 2014.
 Sadly, they missed out on winning European silverware at home, losing to Benfica in the semi-final of the Europa League, the final being played in Turin.

 Conte having taken the national job, Massimiliano Allegri proved to be a savvy coaching appointment despite initial scepticism.
 A domestic double was outshone by an impressive win over Real Madrid in the semi-final of the Champions League in 2015.
-Juve recovered from an early goal by Barcelona in the final in Berlin to draw level, but didn’t quite have enough in the final third.
+In the showdown in Berlin, Juve recovered from an early goal by Barcelona to draw level, but didn’t quite have enough in the final third.

 Off the pitch, Allegri tempered the losses of Paul Pogba and Spanish striker Álvaro Morata with the wise buys of Gonzalo Higuaín for €90 from Napoli and Miralem Pjanić for €32 from Roma, top of the Serie A goalscoring and assist charts respectively in 2015-16.